 You’re screen-obsessed.
-We’ve come a long way with technology, so much so that today it’s possible to manage nearly our entire lives — working, playing, shopping, and socializing — on a screen without having to get up from our chairs.
+We’ve come a long way with technology, so much so that today it’s possible to manage our entire lives — working, playing, shopping, and socializing — on a screen without having to get up from our chairs.
 Instead of letting technology work against you, make it work for you.
 Use the South Beach Diet online to manage your meals, find new recipes, and connect with others for support.
-You can also download the new South Beach Diet iPhone App, where you’ll get delicious, satisfying recipes, a food and fitness tracker, barcode scanner, expert advice, and much more — all at your fingertips.
 There are other ways technology can guide you: Carve out at least 20 minutes on most days of the week for fitness by scheduling a regular exercise date with yourself or a friend with a reminder in your computer, smartphone, iPad, or datebook so you don’t miss it.
-Download songs into your MP3 player to keep you motivated during your workout.
+Download songs into your smartphone to keep you motivated during your workout.

 You rarely get exercise, much less move.
 There is only one solution to ending a sedentary lifestyle and that’s to get off the couch or away from that computer and get moving.
 Make movement a must.
 Dr. Agatston recommends getting in at least 20 minutes of either cardio or core-strengthening exercise daily.
 And you don’t need a gym membership to do it.
 For an outdoor workout, do interval walking or biking (in which you alternate short bursts of intense exercise with easier recovery periods) around your neighborhood.
 If the weather doesn’t permit, put some music on and march in place, jump rope, or do jumping jacks in your living room.
 You can also purchase fitness DVDs, an exercise mat, and a pair of free weights to use at home.
 At the office, you can squeeze in fitness by taking the stairs instead of the elevator, going for walks at lunchtime, getting up to talk to colleagues instead of using the computer or phone, or even standing with your abs pulled in tight while you take calls.
-Follow your progress with one of the new fitness trackers that track your steps, distance, calories burned, and even your sleep in some cases.
+Follow your progress with a fitness tracker that tracks your steps, distance, calories burned, and even your sleep.

 You’re sleep-deprived.
 If you’re like most Americans, you’re not getting enough sleep at night.
 Being sleep-deprived puts you at risk for myriad health conditions, like obesity, diabetes, heart disease, stroke, depression, and a weakened immune system.
-Start sleeping better by removing all other electronics and distractions from your bedroom, making sure your bed is comfortable (and not covered with papers or laundry!) and the room’s temperature isn’t too hot or too cold, and organizing your life so you can get a minimum of eight hours of sleep each night.
+Start sleeping better by removing computers, tablets, and other electronics and distractions from your bedroom.
+Make sure your bed is comfortable (and not covered with papers or laundry!), set the thermostat so the room’s temperature isn’t too hot or too cold, and organize your life so you can get a minimum of eight hours of sleep each night.